IreneMMM/rsschool-cv/cv.md

 + 2006-2007 - worked as a teacher of English at school
 + 2007-2015 - worked in a sales industry as a sales manager, then a Supervisor in a commercial chain of stores
 + 2015-until now - working as a Deputy Manager in a tourist business
 + 2021 (September-December) - after graduating from the HTML Academy course "Front-end  Developer" I've had an experience of real teamwork on a project.
-I had to make several site layouts and after checking it with the Teacher and the Tester had to make necessary fixes and improvements.
+I had to make several sites layouts and after checking them with the Teacher and the Tester had to make necessary fixes and improvements.
 While working on the projects I mastered my HTML/CSS and JS skills and learnt how to be in time with deadlines.

 ### Skills